 Lingo Tutorial: Quicktime control

-The file above shows how Director can take control over quicktime movies.
+Open this file in Director.
+It shows how Director can take control over quicktime movies.
 There are two quicktime movies BOUNBALL.MOV and ROTBALL.MOV used in this example.
-Even though we use the word "movie" to refer to both Director movies and Quicktime movies, the difference between the two is enormous.
+Since the word "movie" can refer to both Director movies and Quicktime movies, we will call the latter Quicktime videos.

 • movieTime (the starting frame number of the movie) and